 - Lesson #1: I was responsible for learning how to live on a fixed budget.

-- Lesson #2: No one was coming to bail me out if I ran into trouble.
+- Lesson #2: No one was coming to be my savior.

 In the end, I knew that I had to make it work, which helped me to become laser-focused.

 Budgeting for teens is like learning to swim

 Budgeting is one of the most important money management skills a young teenager must learn.